Skyost/Scriny/README.md

 ## Contributions

-There are many ways you can contribute to this project:
+There are many ways you can contribute to this project :

 * [Fork it](https://github.com/Skyost/Scriny/fork) on GitHub.
 * [Submit an issue](https://github.com/Skyost/Scriny/issues/new/choose) for a feature request or bug report.